marcosespeche/software_projects/README.md

 # Software Projects Management System using Microservices

-**Objective:** The main objective of this project is to learn the basics of microservices architecture communication and put in practice some design and architecture patterns.
+**Objective:** The main goal of this project is to learn the basics of microservices architecture communication and put in practice some design and architecture patterns.

 **Disclaimer:** The technologies used are not intended to be optimal nor for a production environment, I tried to keep it simple in order to accomplish the main objective of the project.